Unity-Technologies/ml-agents/README.md

 * For more information, in addition to installation and usage instructions, see our [documentation home](docs/Readme.md).
-* If you are a researcher interested in a discussion of Unity as an AI platform, see a pre-print of our [reference paper on ML-Agents].
+* If you are a researcher interested in a discussion of Unity as an AI platform, see a pre-print of our [reference paper on Unity and the ML-Agents Toolkit](https://arxiv.org/abs/1809.02627).
 Also, see below for instructions on citing this paper.
 * If you have used a version of the ML-Agents toolkit prior to v0.5, we strongly recommend our [guide on migrating from earlier versions](docs/Migrating.md).